top of page

 Eric Rasmussen, MD, MDM, FACP is a medical doctor, trained at Stanford and the University of Texas, with an additional Master's in Disaster Medicine from the UN's World Health Organization affiliates in Geneva and Milan.
 He spent 25 years in uniform as a US Navy officer, with service in nuclear submarines, on aircraft carriers, on smaller warships, in Stateside hospitals, and with multiple tours in Bosnia, Afghanistan, and Iraq.
 He retired from the Navy while Chairman of an academic Department of Medicine in Seattle.

-After three subsequent years leading a TED Prize awarded to Dr. Larry Brilliant of Google.org, he co-founded Infinitum Humanitarian Systems (IHS) with Alex Hatoum and they've had a very successful subsequent decade.
-He remains the Chairman of the Board for that TED Prize.
+After his Navy retirement he accepted leadership of a TED Prize awarded to Dr. Larry Brilliant of Google.org.
+After three years leading that NGO, he shifted to Chair of their Board of Directors and co-founded Infinitum Humanitarian Systems (IHS) with Alex Hatoum.
+They've had a very successful decade, and Eric remains the Chair of the Board for that TED Prize.

 Where Alex has a special interest in the provisioning of clean water, Eric has a focus in climate-adaptation system science for very low-resource populations.
 Clean drinking water is, of course, a critical component and so their efforts are deeply complementary.